Focal Modulation Networks: Related Work

 \section{Related Work}

-\paragraph{\textbf{Self-attentions}.} Self-attention (SA) is first introduced in Transformer~\cite{vaswani2017attention}, which then stimulates a revolution in natural language processing.
-Later, Vision Transformer (ViT)~\cite{dosovitskiy2020image} introduces self-attention for generic image encoding by splitting an image into a sequence of visual tokens.
-This simple strategy has demonstrated superior performance to modern convolutional neural networks (ConvNets) such as ResNet~\cite{he2016deep} when training with optimized recipes~\cite{dosovitskiy2020image,touvron2020training}.
-Afterwards, multi-scale architectures~\cite{chen2021crossvit,wang2021pyramid,xu2021co}, light-weight convolution layers~\cite{wu2021cvt,guo2021cmt,li2021localvit}, local self-attention mechanisms~\cite{liu2021swin,zhang2021multi,chu2021twins} and learnable attention weights~\cite{yuan2021volo} have been proposed to boost the performance and support high-resolution input.
-More comprehensive surveys are included in~\cite{khan2021transformers,han2020survey,khan2021transformers}.
-Our focal modulation is aimed at recovering the ability of capturing input-dependent long-range dependencies in SA.
-However, it significantly differs from SA by first aggregating the contexts from different levels of granularity and then modulating individual query tokens, rendering an attention-free model architecture.
-For context aggregation, our method is inspired by focal attention proposed in~\cite{yang2021focal} where both extract contexts of different granularity to efficiently capture large receptive field.
-However, focal modulation differs form focal attention significantly in that it performs the context aggregation at each query location instead of target locations, followed by a modulation rather than an attention.
-These differences in mechanism lead to significant improvement of efficiency and performance as well.
+\textbf{Self-attentions}.
+Transformer~\cite{vaswani2017attention} is first introduced to vision in Vision Transformer (ViT)~\cite{dosovitskiy2020image} by splitting an image into a sequence of visual tokens.
+The self-attention (SA) strategy in ViTs has demonstrated superior performance to modern convolutional neural networks (ConvNets) such as ResNet~\cite{he2016deep} when trained with optimized recipes~\cite{dosovitskiy2020image,touvron2020training}.
+Afterwards, multi-scale architectures~\cite{chen2021crossvit,wang2021pyramid,xu2021co}, light-weight convolution layers~\cite{wu2021cvt,guo2021cmt,li2021localvit}, local self-attention mechanisms~\cite{liu2021swin,zhang2021multi,chu2021twins, yang2021focal} and learnable attention weights~\cite{yuan2021volo} have been proposed to boost the performance and support high-resolution input.
+More comprehensive surveys are covered in~\cite{khan2021transformers,han2020survey,khan2021transformers}.
+Our focal modulation significantly differs from SA by first aggregating the contexts from different levels of granularity and then modulating individual query tokens, rendering an attention-free mechanism for token interactions.
+For context aggregation, our method is inspired by focal attention proposed in~\cite{yang2021focal}.
+However, the context aggregation for focal modulation is performed at each query location instead of target locations, followed by a modulation rather than an attention.
+These differences in mechanism lead to significant improvement of efficiency and performance.
 Another closely related work is Poolformer~\cite{yu2021metaformer} which uses a pooling to summarize the local context and a simple subtraction to adjust the individual inputs.
-Though achieving decent efficiency for its simplicity, Poolformer lags behind popular vision transformers like Swin on performance.
-As we will show later, capturing local structures at different levels and performing modulation are both essential to the final superior performance.
+Despite decent efficiency, it lags behind popular vision transformers like Swin on performance.
+As we will show, capturing local structures at different levels is essential.